-The University of St. Augustine for Health Sciences is currently accepting applications for enrollment to the Master of Science in Nursing Program with the Family Nurse Practitioner role specialization from the following states: CO, CT, HI, IA, ID, IL, IN, KS, ME, MI, MS, MT, ND, NE, NJ, PA, SC, SD, TX, VA, VT, WV.
+The University of St. Augustine for Health Sciences is currently accepting applications for enrollment to the Master of Science in Nursing Program with the Family Nurse Practitioner role specialization from the following states: AK, CO, CT, FL, HI, IA, ID, IL, IN, KS, KY, ME, MI, MS, MT, ND, NE, NH, NJ, NM, NV, OK, OR.
+PA, RI, SC, SD, TX, VA, VT, and WV.

 To be considered for admission, a candidate must submit: